charlietran/flowerhead/README.md

 Thanks
 ------
-* The folks at [Recurse Center](https://www.recurse.com/) in Brooklyn, where I coded most of the game.
-It's a wonderful organization, check them out.
+* The folks at [Recurse Center](https://www.recurse.com/) in Brooklyn, where I coded most of the game during the Fall 2018 batch.
+It's a wonderful organization.
 * [Eli Piilonen](https://twitter.com/2darray) for making [Tiny
   Playformer](https://2darray.itch.io/tinyplatformer), which helped me learn a ton about making a dynamic, responsive platformer